Why it is worth it to hire professional translators and stop relying on Google Translate, Reverso, Babbel, etc.

 Have you ever read some assembly instructions for a piece of furniture, a toy, or some other product, and you ran across a statement like: “First, oscillate the fastener right until tight.”
 This is still comprehensible to a native speaker for the most part, though “oscillate” instead of “turn” implies movement to two directions.
 But what if “tight” is supposed to be “hand tighten”?
 There is a distinct difference, as any person who has ever assembled anything knows: tighten a screw a little too much, and you might strip the two parts you are joining together.

-One of the unfortunate consequences of machine translation technology, is that some translation firms and independent translators use machine translators (e.g. Google Translate) to provide a rough draft translation of a project before starting with their own translation, in order to reduce lead time and costs.
+One of the unfortunate consequences of machine translation technology is that some translation firms and independent translators use machine translators (e.g. Google Translate) to provide a rough draft translation of a project before starting with their own translation, in order to reduce lead time and costs.
 This often results in unintentional word choices that are not easily caught or always noticed, incorrect syntax that causes confusion, and words whose significance in the original language is lost in the translation, which can change the meaning of the document in a way that makes it difficult to understand even for a native speaker of the target language.
-Translation is an artform, in my professional opinion, and words do matter.
+Translation is an artform, and words do matter.
 So that very attractive bid from a translation firm that seems too good to be true, might well be the beginning of a massive headache that costs you and your firm more money in the long run.

 “Da ich, wie ich mich damals immer daran erinnert habe, genau so getan hatte, als wäre das ganze Leben irgendein schlechter Witz und ich...ich war die Quelle eines furchtbaren Stückes, dessen Handlung absurd jenseits des Fassungsvermögen aller Menschen war, kam ich nie mit dem Tod meines Vaters zurecht.”